hadleymcneill/hadleymcneill/README.md

-• 👋 Hi, I’m @hadleymcneill
+- • 👋 Hi, I’m @hadleymcneill
-• Astronautical Engineer Masters
+• Astronautical Engineering Masters
 • I like data and what it can do
 • I also like travelling, music, and boxing